 Cost basis is determined under rules set forth under the Internal Revenue Code, as interpreted by the U.S. Treasury and the Internal Revenue Service.
 Cost basis is usually equal to what you paid for your shares (generally, the purchase price) plus or minus certain adjustments.
 You must calculate cost basis to determine the amount of reportable capital gain or loss that is generated by the sale of your securities.

 Cost basis and capital gains and losses are reported on Form 8949 and Schedule D. Fidelity provides estimated cost basis, gain/loss, and holding period information to customers as a courtesy service; however, such information may not reflect all adjustments that may be necessary for tax reporting purposes.
 Remember to determine and report the capital gain/loss amount on both your Form 8949 and your Schedule D and the ordinary compensation income amount on your 1040 for these transactions.

 Your Form 1099-B Tax Reporting Statement will no longer report adjusted cost basis; for adjusted cost basis, please refer to the Stock Plan Supplemental Form.
+IRS rules do not allow brokers to report the adjusted cost basis.
 Consult your tax advisor regarding what portion of the gain, if any, may be taxed as ordinary compensation income and how to reflect such ordinary income treatment on your tax forms.

 To learn more about tax reporting for stock sales, watch a short video about Cost Basis (6:24).